 Most of the data analysis tooling has been developed with the goal of being "self-serve".
 This means that people should be able to access and analyze data on their own, without involving data engineers or operations.
 Thus can data access scale beyond a small set of people with specialized knowledge of the entire pipeline.

 The use of these self-serve tools is described in the tutorials section of this site.
 This section focuses on how these tools integrate with the platform infrastructure.

 STMO is a customized Redash installation that provides self-serve access to a a variety of different datasets.
 From here, you can query data in the Parquet Data Lake as well as various RDBMS data sources.

 STMO interfaces with the data lake using both Presto and Amazon Athena.
 Each has its own data source in STMO.
 Since Athena does not support user-defined functions, datasets with HyperLogLog columns, such as

 Different Data Sources in STMO connect to different backends, and each backend might use a slightly different flavor of SQL.
 You should find a link to the documentation for the expected SQL variant next to the Data Sources list.

 Queries can be run just once, or scheduled to run periodically to keep data up-to-date.

 There is a command-line interface to STMO called St. Mocli, if you prefer writing SQL using your own editor and tools.

-Databricks offers another notebook interface for doing analysis in Scala, SQL, Python and R.
+Our Databricks instance (see Databricks docs) offers another notebook interface for doing analysis in Scala, SQL, Python and R.